MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G6520.1 [Wnn] Jnnn Knnn Lnnn Nn Pnnn [Qn] [Hnnn] [Innn] [Tnnn] [Onnn] [R0]
 ```

 Executes a Vise Corner probe using the parameters gathered by the operator.
-Runs a Z probe first, then each corner probe after and sets the WCS origin of all 3 axes at once.
+Runs a Z probe first, then each corner probe after, and sets the WCS origin of all 3 axes at once.

-Parameters `J`, `K` and `L` represent the starting point of the probe in `X`, `Y` and `Z` axes. `N` indicates the corner number to probe, where the Front Left corner is `0` and the number increases anti-clockwise, with the Back Left corner at `3`.
+Parameters `J`, `K`, and `L` represent the starting point of the probe in the `X`, `Y`, and `Z` axes. `N` indicates the corner number to probe, where the Front Left corner is `0` and the number increases anti-clockwise, with the Back Left corner at `3`.

-`P` indicates the depth to probe the corner surfaces at relative to the probed top surface.
+`P` indicates the depth to probe the corner surfaces relative to the probed top surface.

 `Q` identifies the mode - with `Q1`, quick mode is enabled, and no `H` or `I` parameter needs to be passed.
 Only a single probe point will be taken on each surface of the corner.